TimvanScherpenzeel/profiling-research/README.md

 In order to profile the performance of a web application one would usually use the browsers built-in developer tools.
 Every once in a while however there comes a time when a developer needs a better understanding of a performance issue in order to solve it.
 In order to get that understanding the developer needs access and an understanding of the low-level optimisations, de-optimisations and caching techniques in modern browser engines.
 Due to security restrictions in the browser it is only really possible to get this low-level information from browsers by enabling various flags when launching the browser locally.

-`Chromium` and `V8` ship with various built-in tools that help their developers during development of the browser and engine.
+`Chrome` and `V8` ship with various built-in tools that help their developers during development of the browser and engine.
 Luckily we can, as a web developer, leverage these same tools to get a better understanding of what is happening under the hood.

 To understand what parts of the application are useful to profile one must have a general understanding of the architecture of the compiler pipeline in modern browser engines like `V8`.
 The compiler pipelines behind each browser are similar but not at all the same on a technical level.
 By looking at the `V8` pipeline in general terms we can understand what the core parts of a browser engine is without getting lost in the implementation details.